Narnoocom/ota-widget/README.md

 This widget is displayed on the listings page or anywhere that you require a product to be booked.

 ### Source Files
-The CSS and JS files need to be added to the pages:
+The CSS and JS files need to be added to the page header and end of content for JS:
 CSS::https://d2amq67wh0wnea.cloudfront.net/availability/tours/css/app.css
 JS::https://d2amq67wh0wnea.cloudfront.net/availability/tours/js/app.js